Every release of iOS comes with a healthy share of new features, updates, tweaks, and the inevitable accusation that Apple is up to no good.

 There is nothing wrong with this: the UDID is not a secret and cannot be used to steal any information from the user.
-In fact, Apple even provides a that explains how you can find a whole alphabet soup of identifiers associated with your device.
+In fact, Apple even provides a helpful support article that explains how you can find a whole alphabet soup of identifiers associated with your device.

 Unfortunately, the fact that the UDID is available to every app without the user’s consent has led to an unexpected consequence: third parties, like ad networks, have been able to use it to track usage across multiple apps, thus breaking a primary tenet of iOS, that apps run in complete isolation from one another, in part to protect the user’s privacy.

-Given how steadfastly Apple has defended this feature of its mobile operating system in the past, and the fact that the company for “allowing” apps to provide information to advertisers, the fact that UDIDs are going the way of the dodo shouldn’t come as a big surprise.
+Given how steadfastly Apple has defended this feature of its mobile operating system in the past, and the fact that the company has already been sued for “allowing” apps to provide information to advertisers, the fact that UDIDs are going the way of the dodo shouldn’t come as a big surprise.